Algoritmeregister/standard/glossary.md

 ---
 ---
-EN: These are the definitions that are being formalized by the consortiumpartners.
+These are the definitions that are being formalized by the consortiumpartners.

 <a href="https://github.com/algoritmeregister/algoritmeregister-metadata-standaard">View this project on Github</a>

+<h2>Nederlands (nl)</h2>

-NL: Dit zijn de definities die zijn vastgesteld tijdens de verschillende inventarisatiesessies met consortiumpartners en genodigden.
+Dit zijn de definities die zijn vastgesteld tijdens de verschillende inventarisatiesessies met consortiumpartners en genodigden.

 <a href="https://github.com/algoritmeregister/algoritmeregister-metadata-standaard">Bekijk dit project op Github</a>